Hayden Quinn: South Africa

 Hayden visits the live-in museum and set of the wildly successful TV series Shaka Zulu at Shakaland outside Eshowe.
 There Hayden learns about Zulu culture, learns to stick fight and how to do a traditional Zulu dance.
 A local maiden also shows Hayden how to cook a traditional Zulu meal.
 Hayden then takes up residence at the foot of the legendary Ghost Mountain where he shows us how to cook a delicious African-Asian fusion venison dish.
 Hayden wakes up at sunrise to track endangered rhino and learns about conservation and anti-poaching initiatives protecting the area’s precious threatened species.

-Hayden Quinn: Synopsis - Episode 13 – Durban
+Hayden Quinn: South Africa - Episode 13 – Durban

 Where there are waves there you’ll find Hayden Quinn.
 Hayden enjoys a new challenge as he surfs the standing wave at the Gateway Wavehouse, before taking a tour of Qutom, a Farming for the Future cucumber farm in the iDube Tradeport.
 After working up an appetite, Hayden goes shopping for spices at the Victoria Street Spice Market where he learns how to cook a classic Durban Bunny Chow.
 Hayden cools down after the curry by ocean-walking along the bottom of the uShaka aquarium where he learns about how the WWF-SASSI sustainable seafood list is compiled.
 He then refreshes his skills with local lifeguards and Centrum Guardian, Carey Glover, before cooking everyone a delicious fish curry.
 Hayden ends his trip to South Africa with a surf in the warm waters of the Indian Ocean.